Registry-style ceremonies by civil celebrants, not a government registry office. No fuss, no frills, no wedding. Just paperwork.

 Get your NOIM sorted the easy way

 Use NOIM Easy to fill out the form step by step.
-Once your NOIM is prepared, have it witnessed by an authorised witness and send it to us.
-Your booking moves forward once the paperwork is received and checked.
+Once your NOIM is prepared, have it witnessed by an authorised witness.
+If you are using the Tasmanian Marriage Office, send it to us so your booking can move forward.
+If you are using another celebrant, give the completed NOIM to your chosen celebrant.

 Notice of Intended Marriage (NOIM)